Monday, July 29, 2019

 Michael Essien was one of the best central midfielders in the world during his prime.
 He first became a star while playing for Lyon.
 Then, he moved to Chelsea.
 Over there, he won a Champions' league, two Premier League titles and four FA Cups.
 He also played with Real Madrid, AC Milan and Panathinaikos.
 Essien earned 58 caps in total.
 He had represented his nation at three Africa Cup of Nations tournaments.
 Essien has also represented Ghana at the 2006 and 2014 World Cups.

-CM: Roberto Di Matteo (Italy)
+CM: Jorginho (Italy)

 AM/CM: Michael Ballack (Germany)